asterisk/documentation/docs/Configuration/Features/Call-Parking.md

 Before we move any further, there is one more rather important detail to address regarding configuration for `res_parking`:

-!!! note
+/// note
 `res_parking` uses the configuration framework.
 If an invalid configuration is supplied, `res_parking` will fail to load or fail to reload.
 Previously, invalid configurations would generally be accepted, with certain errors resulting in individually disabled parking lots.

-[//]: # (end-note)
+///

 Now that we've covered all of that, let's look at some examples of how all this works.